by Deb Wesloh

 This study treated the V617F knockin mouse model of polycythemia vera with NAC to determine its antithrombotic effects in the context of MPNs.
 Data from the study suggests that NAC treatment extended the lifespan of JAK2V617F mice without impacting their blood counts or spleen enlargement.
 The exact mechanism by which NAC rescues JAK2V617F from thrombotic death requires further investigation, although the results suggest that NAC impacts the interaction between platelets and neutrophils in MPN.
-Given that NAC is a low-cost, widely available, safe agent, the results are encouraging the evaluation of NAC in patients with MPN for reduction of thrombotic risk.
-Therefore a clinic trial investigating the impact of NAC in MPN is in development.
+Given that NAC is a low-cost, widely available, safe agent, the results are encouraging the evaluation of NAC in patients with MPN for a reduction of thrombotic risk.
+Therefore, a clinic trial investigating the impact of NAC on MPN is in development.

 During the interview with Dr. Scherber she was asked about this pending clinical trial.
 She stated that Dr. Angela Fleischman’s team is potentially looking to begin this trial but did not have the specific dates.

 David Wallace, Publisher Note:

 Many patients are looking for anything natural (supplements, diet, exercise, etc.) to help relieve symptoms and possibly improve the course of our disease.
 This article in Blood Advances, N-acetylcysteine inhibits thrombosis in a murine model of myeloproliferative neoplasm makes a strong case for further investigation.
 Keep in mind, the study was performed in mice.
 Never-the-less, if you are interested in this supplement you may want to print the research report (from Blood) and have your doctor review.